ibm-cloud-docs/satellite/host-storage-fusion.md

 # Attaching IBM Storage Fusion HCI hosts
 {: #host-storage-fusion}

-IBM Storage Fusion is a container-native data platform for {{site.data.keyword.redhat_openshift_full}} with enterprise-grade data storage and protection services.
-It offers an agile way to manage, recover and access your mission-critical data as needed.
+IBM Storage Fusion is a container-native data platform for {{site.data.keyword.redhat_openshift_full}} with enterprise-grade data storage and protection.
 {: shortdesc}

 Before you can create a Location and add IBM Storage Fusion HCI virtual machines as hosts, you must first order the required hardware.
 Then, you can deploy Storage Fusion to your {{site.data.keyword.satelliteshort}} Location.